RhetTbull/osxphotos/README.md

 Returns Uniform Type Identifier (UTI) for the current version of the image, for example: 'public.jpeg' or 'com.apple. quicktime-movie'.
 If the image has been edited, `uti` will return the UTI for the edited image, otherwise it will return the UTI for the original image.

 #### `uti_original`
-Returns Uniform Type Identifier (UTI) for the original image, for example: 'public.jpeg' or 'com.apple.quicktime-movie'.
+Returns Uniform Type Identifier (UTI) for the original unedited image, for example: 'public.jpeg' or 'com.apple.quicktime-movie'.

 #### `uti_edited`
 Returns Uniform Type Identifier (UTI) for the edited image, for example: 'public.jpeg'.
 Returns None if the photo does not have adjustments.

 #### `uti_raw`
 Returns Uniform Type Identifier (UTI) for the associated raw image, if there is one; for example, 'com.canon.cr2-raw-image'.
 If the image is raw but not part of a RAW+JPEG pair, `uti_raw` returns None.
 In this case, use `uti`, or `uti_original`.
-See also [has_raw](#has_raw).
+See also [has_raw](#has_raw) and [notes on Raw Photos](#raw-photos).

 #### `burst`
 Returns True if photos is a burst image (e.g. part of a set of burst images), otherwise False.